Book Now!

 Juggling Various Tasks

-An analogy that can often help people with managing their time and prioritizing task items is the idea of juggling multiple balls (or tasks).
+An analogy that often helps people manage their time and prioritize tasks is juggling multiple balls (or tasks).
 We are constantly juggling balls.
-Some balls are plastic and some are glass.
+Some balls are plastic, and some are glass.
 It’s okay if we drop plastic balls from time to time.
 However, it is important that we do not drop glass balls.
-What separates glass balls from plastic ones is how important and/or urgent the tasks we attribute to them are.
+What separates glass balls from plastic ones is the importance and/or urgency of the tasks we assign to them.

 Prioritizing Tasks

-When prioritizing tasks, use the matrix to identify the importance and urgency of your tasks.
+When prioritizing tasks, use the matrix to assess their importance and urgency.

 • Prioritize tasks that have high importance and urgency.